-Those who are trained in analysis and argument, especially those who attend law school, naturally become absorbed in verbal combat.
+Those who are trained in analysis and argument, such as those who attend law school, naturally become absorbed in verbal combat.
 When they confront an idea, they anticipate wrestling with it as others participate.
-As an example, if someone feels personally assaulted, the Torah scholar (or well-trained lawyer) expects him or her to fight back or at least to defend: “The School of Hillel said this, but the School of Shamai said that.”
-So David, schooled in both Torah and legal methods, needed time to understand that my silences can have multiple meanings, and they are almost all expressions of love, either to him or to myself.
+As an example, if someone feels personally assaulted, a biblical scholar or well-trained lawyer expects them to fight back or at least to defend.
+My husband, schooled in both biblical and legal methods, needed time to understand that my silences can have multiple meanings, but that almost all are expressions of love, either to him or to myself.

 The question of silence can be approached from two observation points.
 One examines using silence as a way to show love; the other surveys ways to respond to silences with love.
 Both require that we begin by examining some of the most common meanings of silence.
-Today I consider seven such meanings.
-The first five reflect love for the partner or for oneself; the last two are (silent) responses to conflict.
-Next week, I will propose some loving responses to the seven kinds of silence, common obstacles to responding to silence in loving ways, and a few guidelines for staying on the same page concerning silences.
+Today I consider seven — the first five reflect love for the partner or for oneself; the last two are (silent) responses to conflict.

 Can you identify times when you have engaged in each of the seven kinds of silence?
 Do your silences most typically fit specific meanings?
 Which are most comfortable for you, and which feel less familiar?
-Think of people you love and times when they are silent.
+Think of the times when people you love are silent.
 What messages do their silences carry?
-How easily can you distinguish among the types of messages they send?
-Can you think of an “elephant in the living room” moment in your own life?
+How easily can you distinguish among the messages they send?
+Can you think of an “elephant in the room” moment in your own life?

 This week, I explored seven meanings of silence.
 Next week I will discuss responding to them in ways that show love.

 Copyright 2017 Roni Beth Tower